 Dominated by a tile of the app you last used, still running (even if you've turned the console off, given the console's standby mode default), it's surrounded by a series of recently-used programs, your games & apps library, featured adverts and the Snap start-up function (more on that below).

-Swipe left and you'll find your pins, apps you want to keep permanently accessible.
-This functionality runs deep: you can pin individual shows or a TV channel.
+Swipe left and you'll find your pins - apps you want to keep permanently accessible.
+This functionality runs deep: you can pin individual shows or even a TV channel.

 Swipe right and you'll find the relatively new friends section, which gives easy access to your own profile, a friends list, recently played games, an activity feed (updated to allow for comments on other people's achievements or shared clips) and a Gamerscore leaderboard.